Gabriel-S-O/commit-observer/README.md

 ✅ [@Ruanzin Riven]() **DID COMMIT**    ✅

-## <center>But.. what is the purpose of this project ??</center>
+## <center>What is the reasoning behind the project?</center>

-I've made this to automate a bet made with my friends in an effort to increase our productivity, and now you can do the same with your friends (or by yourself)!
+This project was made as a means to automate a bet made with my friends in an effort to increase our productivity, and now you can do the same with your friends (or by yourself)!

-This project is designed to help you form a coding habit, and is best used with some form of additional drawback for not commiting (ex: x numbers of pushups).
+This project is designed to help you form a coding habit, and thus is best used with some form of additional drawback for not commiting (ex: x numbers of pushups).
 > as per the fourth principle of breaking bad habits (make it unsatisfying), described in James Clear's Atomic Habits